ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ## Splitting by Chromosome

-`cactus-align`'s memory usage will become prohibitive after about `10G` os so of input sequence.
+`cactus-align`'s memory usage will become prohibitive after about `10G` of input sequence.
 So in order to scale to dozens of human-sized genomes, `cactus-align` must be run individually on each chromosome.
 By definition, inter-chromosomal events will *not be* represented using this approach.

 ### Yeast: Getting Started